SweetCoffy/oh-yes-legacy/commands/README.md

 self explanatory

 ## **how 2 make command**
-to make a command use this little code snippet:
+to make a command, create a new file called `[command name].js` and paste on it the following code snippet:
 ```js
 module.exports = {
     name: "name", // must be file name withtout extension